zeromq/rfc/content/docs/rfcs/46/README.md

 Dafka does not make any restrictions on the size of a record other than the amount of memory available in the nodes.

-### Interconnection Model

-Dafka establishes a mesh network between all its nodes using a publish and subscribe pattern.

-Each node SHALL create a ZeroMQ PUB and a ZeroMQ SUB socket to communicate with the towers.
-The PUB socket SHALL be connected to at least one tower's SUB socket and the SUB socket SHALL be connected to at least one tower's PUB socket.

-Each node SHALL create a ZeroMQ XPUB socket and bind it to an address that can be reached by the other nodes.
-The node SHALL send this address at a regular interval to all connected towers.
-The XPUB socket is used to send messages to other nodes and get notified about subscriptions.

-Each node SHALL create a second ZeroMQ SUB socket.
-When a node discovers another node, it SHALL connect this socket, to the other nodes XPUB socket.
-This SUB socket is used to receive messages from other nodes.

-A node MAY disconnect its SUB socket if the peer has failed to respond within some time (see Heartbeating).

 ### Protocol Signature

-Every Dafka message sent SHALL start with the ZRE protocol signature, %xAA %xA0.
+Every Dafka message sent SHALL start with the DAFKA protocol signature, %xAA
+%xA0.
 A node SHALL silently discard any message received that does not start with these two octets.

 This mechanism is designed particularly for applications that bind to ephemeral ports which may have been previously used by other protocols, and to which there